katiestar99/ansible/docs/docsite/rst/dev_guide/developing_inventory.rst

         self.inventory = inventory
         self.templar = Templar(loader=loader)

-It is up to the plugin now to parse the provided inventory source and translate it into Ansible inventory.
+It is up to the plugin now to parse the provided inventory source and translate it into Assible inventory.
 To facilitate this, the example below uses a few helper functions:

 .. code-block:: python